tnwinc/programing-class/front-end/lesson 3 - intermediate css/README.md

   this is a comment
 */

-/* you can comment out code, and the rules will no be applied */
+/* you can comment out code, and the rules will not be applied */

 /*
 .foo {